niakosseva/niakosseva/README.md

 - 👋 Hi, I’m @niakosseva
 - 👀 I’m interested in programming languages.
-- 🌱 I’m currently learning Java @SoftUni,
+- 🌱 I’m currently learning Java @SoftUni.
 - 👀 I’m excited to connect with people who want to share their knowledge.
 - 📫 How to reach me: email- niyakosseva@gmail.com